rafcc/pytorch-bsf/_sources/faq.rst.txt

 No, not always.
 The approximation theorem says nothing about the approximation accuracy of the Bezier simplex of **fixed** degree.
-After fitting, you need to check the resulting Bezier simplex by using your domain knowledge.
+After fitting a Bezier simplex, you need to check the goodness of git by using your domain knowledge.

 Are there any applications other than multiobjective optimization?